Computational Medicine

 03

-Illustration of scientific AI for energy and physical systems
+Illustration of multimodal AI for precision biomedicine

 Software